 - the lamp of the wicked, is sin.
 Proverbs 21:2-4

-We can see liberals defy Scripture in their disdain for those who trust in the Lord with all their hearts is rendered daily in multimedia and from many pulpits.
+Liberal disdain for those who trust in the Lord with all their hearts is rendered daily in multimedia and from many pulpits.

 - Trust in the LORD with all your heart,